Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

 Assign the `SelectableComponent` script the `ModelPlaceholder` GameObject in our prefabs and drag the `SelectionCircle` GameObject to the `SelectionCircleGO` field in the inspector.
 Repeat this process for all your Prefabs.
 You can of course also assign the `SelectableComponent` script to any other GameObject in the Prefab which has a collider component.
 Otherwise our we won't be able to hit the object with our Raycasts (which we will do in the *Casting Rays* section below).

 The core functionality is already implemented but we add two more methods to optimize our performance.
 We add the `OnBecameVisible()` and `OnBecameInvisible()` methods to our `SelectableComponent` class.
-Those methods are `Monobehaviour` methods and will be called when the renderer of the GameObject becomes visible or invisible to any camera.
+Those methods are `MonoBehaviour` methods and will be called when the renderer of the GameObject becomes visible or invisible to any camera.
 We can use this behaviour to register and unregister our object to our `SelectionService`.

 ```csharp
 public class SelectableComponent : MonoBehaviour